satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 These existing code review systems, while suitable for code, have certain drawbacks for reviewing scientific articles.
 For example, the GitHub interface allows line-by-line commenting which reflects the structure of code.
-On the other hand, commenting on an article’s text should follow the loose structure of prose, where comments could refer to multiple separated words, phrases, sentences or paragraphs) from the article or comments regarding the article.
+But commenting on an article’s text should follow the loose structure of prose with comments referring to multiple words, phrases, sentences or paragraphs in different parts of the text.
 A mock-up of such a system is shown in Figure X.

 2. \*\*Provide reviewers materials and methods to perform comprehensive evaluation.\*\*